 \subsection{Numerical Results on Percentage of Fat Triangles}

-We have seen that random graphs $G(n,p)$ in the $p = O(\frac{1}{n})$ regime are non-hyperbolic due to existence of a non-zero probability of arbitrarily large loops.
-However, these random graphs appear to be non-hyperbolic in a much stronger sense than the above lower bound shows.
-To see how, consider the chart in Figure~\ref{fig:curvplot}.
+We have seen that random graphs $G(n,p_{n})$ in the regime $p_{n} = c/n$ are almost surely asymptotically non--hyperbolic.
+However, these random graphs appear to be non--hyperbolic in a much stronger sense.
+To see how, consider the chart in figure~\ref{fig:curvplot}.
 This is an example of a curvature plot (see ~\cite{NS2}).
 For any triangle $\Delta = ABC,$ the corresponding $\delta_\Delta$ is defined by

 where $d(D;AB)$ is the distance between $D$ and the node on $AB$ that it is closest to.
-It can be shown (see ~\cite{bridson}) that the maximum of $\delta_\Delta$ over all possible triangles in a graph is finite if and only if the graph is $\delta$-hyperbolic.
-Instead of the maximum, Figure~\ref{fig:curvplot} shows the average value of $\delta_\Delta$ for all triangles whose shortest side is $l,$ as a function of $l.$ Results for random graphs of various sizes, with $p=\frac{2}{n}$ are shown.
+It can be shown (see ~\cite{bridson}) that the maximum of $\delta_\Delta$ over all possible triangles in a graph is finite if and only if the graph is $\delta$--hyperbolic.
+Instead of the maximum, figure~\ref{fig:curvplot} shows the average value of $\delta_\Delta$ for all triangles whose shortest side is $l,$ as a function of $l.$ Results for random graphs of various sizes, with $p=2/n$ are shown.
 The results show a linear increase in $\delta_a(l)$ saturating at a plateau whose height increases as the size of the graph is increased.
 The same results are rescaled in the right panel, where all the curves are shifted down and to the left by amounts proportional to $\ln n.$ Thus the plot shows $\delta_a(l) - c_1 \ln n$ versus $l - c_2 \ln n,$ where $c_1$ and $c_2$ are adjusted to achieve the best possible fit.
 As shown in the figure, except the leftmost part of each curve where $l\sim O(1)$, all the curves for different $n$ collapse onto a single universal curve.
 This, together with the fact that the curves in the left panel also coincide before their plateaus implies that the rising part of the universal curve is linear.
 If $n\rightarrow\infty$, any finite $l\gg1$ is on the rising part of the universal curve, and therefore $\delta_a(l)$ increases linearly with $l,$ with the plateau pushed out to $l\rightarrow\infty.$